-Architectural Review Manual
+Architectural Review Manual Cover Memo

-District 5
+District 6

-Section II - Home, Courtyard Villa, Patio Villa
+Section II - Home, Courtyard Villa, Patio Villa (Lake Shore Cottages has the same guidelines as Patio Villas)

 Property owners (Owners) seeking Architectural Review Committee (ARC) approval shall submit a completed ARC Home/Property Alteration Application Form Architectural Review Committee (ARC) Application Form to the Community Standards Department (Department).
 Owners have the burden of demonstrating their requested improvement is aesthetically pleasing and benefits and enhances the respective subdivision.
 It is the Owner's responsibility to contact the Department to obtain the most up to date version of the application or print said application from the District's website: www.districtgov.org.